-- Statues, reliefs, and drawings depict Brahma in red, with a beard, four faces and bodies, and eight arms.
-He lives on the top of Mount Meru located in the center of the world and rides on a swan.
+Statues, reliefs, and drawings depict Brahma in red, with a beard, four faces and bodies, and eight arms.
+He lives on the top of Mount Meru, located in the center of the world, and rides on a swan.

-- Brahma spontaneously originated himself in the Golden Egg, which was born by the power of heat in the primordial waters.
+Brahma spontaneously originated himself in the Golden Egg, which was born by the power of heat in the primordial waters.
 With the power of thought, Brahma split the Egg in two.
-From the upper half he created the Heaven, and from the lower – the Earth and placed airspace between them.
+From the upper half, he created Heaven, and from the lower – the Earth and placed airspace between them.

-- The wife of Brahma is considered goddess Saraswati, whom he, tormented by loneliness, created from his own body – and immediately fell in love with her without memory.
+The wife of Brahma, goddess Saraswati, whom he, tormented by loneliness, created from his own body – and immediately fell in love with her without memory.
 Confused by Brahma’s unbreakable gaze, Saraswati stepped aside and stood on his right hand.
-It was then that on the shoulders of Brahma, next to one head, a second appeared, facing to the right.
-Devi Saraswati stood to his left and Brahma’s third head appeared on the left.
-When she hid behind his back, a fourth head grew from behind him.
-According to some myths, Saraswati also flew up into the skies – and then Brahma had five heads, but the fifth head was cut off by the god Shiva.
-Saraswati took her place in the heavens on the throne next to Brahma.
-She gave birth to sciences and arts and nourishes them with her breast, patronizing the wise and pious.
+Then, a second head appeared on the shoulders of Brahma, next to one head, facing to the right.
+Devi Saraswati stood to his left, and Brahma’s third head appeared on the left.
+A fourth head grew from behind him when she hid behind his back.

 Lord Vishnu Facts

-- The mundane incarnation of Vishnu includes many avatars: ten avatars including Matsyavatara (fish), Koorma (turtle), Varaha (wild boar), Narasimha (the lion), Vamana (dwarf), Parasurama (angry person), Lord Rama (human of the Ramayana), Lord Balarama (brother of Krishna), Lord Krishna (divine diplomat and statesman), and the tenth incarnation that had yet to appear, was called the Kalki avatar.
-Some sources consider Buddha to be one of Vishnu’s avatars.
-This belief is a recent addition from the time when the concept of Dashavatara was already being developed.
+The mundane incarnation of Vishnu includes many avatars: ten avatars, including Matsyavatara (fish), Koorma (turtle), Varaha (wild boar), Narasimha (the lion), Vamana (dwarf), Parasurama (angry person), Lord Rama (human of the Ramayana), Lord Balarama (brother of Krishna), and Lord Krishna (divine diplomat and statesman).
+Regarding the 10th incarnation, holy books have mentioned ‘Kalki avatar’ will come to earth as the savior of the human’s deeds at end of Kali Yuga.

-- Vishnu is often depicted as reclining on Sheshanaga – a coiled, multi-headed serpent that floats in cosmic waters representing a peaceful universe.
+Vishnu is often depicted as reclining on Sheshanaga – a coiled, multi-headed serpent that floats in cosmic waters representing a peaceful universe.
 This pose symbolizes calm and patience in the face of fear and worries that the rattlesnake represents.
 The message here is that you must not let fear overwhelm you and interfere with your peace.

-- Vishnu’s vehicle is the Garuda, the king of birds.
+Vishnu’s vehicle is the Garuda, the king of birds.
 Strengthened with courage and speed to spread knowledge of the Vedas, Garuda is the certainty of fear in times of calamity.

 Lord Shiva Facts

-- Shiva is said to wear a Rudraksha mala with 108 beads known to be made from his own tears.
+Shiva is said to wear a Rudraksha mala with 108 beads known to be made from his tears.
 These beads refer to the elements of the world and thus represent the fact that Shiva is firm in the cosmic laws and strictly abides by them.